dimsumws/DSA3101-Group5/marketing_analysis/README.md

 ### Feature Engineering
 After cleaning the dataset, we performed additional transformations to derive meaningful insights:
 1. Post classification via Bag of Words
-- We manyally defined a Bag of Words (BoW) to classify captions into different marketing categories.
+- We manually defined a Bag of Words (BoW) to classify captions into different marketing categories.
 - This enabled us to analyse the effectiveness of various marketing strategies based on engagement metrics and identify guest segments based on their interactions with different content types.
 - For example, if posts categorised under `family_friendly` receive high engagement, it su%ggests a segment of guests who are highly interested in family friendly experiences.
 2. Comment Volume (`num_comments`)